See How Much Ad Spend You’re Losing to Invalid Traffic

 Cookie stuffing and click injection are becoming more sophisticated

 Cookie stuffing and click injection now integrate with automated scripts that mimic user behaviour and run across devices and platforms.
 They silently plant affiliate IDs or trigger forced clicks without user action.
-This contaminates the last click position and steals credit from genuine traffic.

 AI driven automation is powering large scale conversion hijacking